paritytech/substrate/srml/contract/COMPLEXITY.md

 **complexity**: The complexity of this function is proportional to the size of the `data` buffer.

+## ext_send_event

+This function receives a `data` buffer as an argument.
+Execution of the function consists of the following steps:

+1. Loading `data` buffer from the sandbox memory (see sandboxing memory get),
+2. Register the event.

+**complexity**: The complexity of this function is proportional to the size of the `data` buffer.

 ## ext_caller

 This function serializes the address of the caller into the scratch buffer.